longnguyen0102/Sales-performance-analysis-for-a-global-retailer--Power-BI/README.md

 ### 📊 Data Structure & Relationships

 #### 1️⃣ Tables Used:
-Using 3 tables in .csv format
+Using all 3 tables in .csv format

 #### 2️⃣ Table Schema & Data Snapshot